Met Gala

-The Gala is an event held annually on the first Monday of May, which marks the opening of the Costume Institute's annual fashion exhibit hosted on the Upper East Side of Manhattan.
-Many of the attendees are depicted on the covers and pages of Vogue.
-Each year's event celebrates the specific theme of that year's Costume Institute exhibition, which sets the tone for the formal attire of the night.
+The Gala is held annually on the first Monday of May, which marks the opening of the Costume Institute's annual fashion exhibit hosted on the Upper East Side of Manhattan.
+The Met Gala is one of the most important sources of funding for the Met Museum's Costume Institute, with the high price of attendance being a contribution.
+The entry price for one ticket to attend the Met Gala rose to US$100,000 in 2026, and the 2026 Gala brought in a record US$42 million for the Costume Institute.

-Guests are expected to curate their fashions to match the theme of the annual exhibit, generally in haute couture.
-Fashion executive Anna Wintour, who is the editor-in-chief of Vogue, has chaired or co-chaired the Met Gala since 1995, except for the 1996 Met Gala, which was chaired by Wintour's successor at British Vogue, Liz Tilberis, who attended with her friend Diana, Princess of Wales.
-Over time, the Met Gala has evolved beyond the New York fashion epicenter to become increasingly global and diverse in its perspective and scope.
+The event is organized by the fashion and glamour magazine Vogue under direction of Global Chief Content Officer Anna Wintour.
+Wintour, who was the former editor-in-chief of Vogue, has chaired or co-chaired the Met Gala since 1995, except for the 1996 Met Gala, which was chaired by Wintour's successor at British Vogue, Liz Tilberis, who attended with her friend Diana, Princess of Wales.